 If you are doing an internship in Switzerland or are working part-time while studying (maximum 15 hours per week during semester, up to 100% during official semester vacations), your employer automatically covers you for professional liability and accidents in the workplace.
 If a certain wage is agreed in the employment contract, this is understood to be the gross amount from which the social security contributions are deducted.
 These deductions consist of contributions to:

-- old-age and survivors’ insurance (AHV), invalidity insurance (IV) and income protection insurance (EO): 5.15% of the salary (no upper limit)
+- old-age and survivors’ insurance (AHV), invalidity insurance (IV) and income protection insurance (EO)

 - occupational and non-occupational accident insurance (BUV/NBUV): varying percentage of the salary, depending on the industry